cuemacro/chartpy/README.md

 # Coding log

+* 04 May 2021
+  * Changed default widths for dashboard
 * 03 May 2021
   * Spinning out some Dash visualization tools from tcapy to chartpy
 * 19 Apr 2021